home-assistant/home-assistant.io/source/_integrations/weatherkit.markdown

   - weather
 ---

-The Apple WeatherKit integration obtains current weather and forecasts (hourly and daily) from Apple Weather.
+The **Apple WeatherKit** {% term integration %} obtains current weather and forecasts (hourly and daily) from Apple Weather.
 It is the most direct replacement for those coming from the Dark Sky API since Apple bought Dark Sky and implemented its technology into their weather service.

 There is currently support for the following device types within Home Assistant: